open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-windows-install.md

 ![Community Software Update Notification](images/tg-community-admin-config-update-notification.png)

-**IMPORTANT** Running the system update can take time.
+Warning: Running the system update can take time.
 Please only click the up date link once.
 Be patient!
 You will receive a confirmation dialogue once the update is complete.
 It will look like this:

 ![Update Completed Confirmation](images/tg-community-admin-config-update-confirmation.png)